-Precisely for this reason they were able to bring these insights into the field of education.
-A Rebbe and a physician deal in somewhat similar practices.
+An Admor and a physician deal in somewhat similar practices.
 Both see people individually, who come to them in pain and request a cure for their suffering.
 They are both meant to diagnose the individual, identify his unique ailment and offer a suitable cure.
 Lengthy, general observation of thousands of patients also enables them to identify general phenomena and shape general treatment principles accordingly.
-It seems to me that replicating this knowledge and its accompanying human sensitivity to the field of education is the common denominator between these two individuals, enabling them to develop their special educational methodologies.
+Replicating this knowledge and its accompanying human sensitivity to the field of education is the common denominator between these two individuals, and their innovation in the educational process.

-Biography abstract

-Yehuda Brandes, PhD, is president of Herzog Academic College (Gush Etzion and Jerusalem).
-He lectures on Talmud, Jewish Thought, Hasidism and Education.
-He has published several books and articles on talmudic topics, focusing on the connection between Jewish Halakha (law) and Agadah (exegesis).
-His book, In his Own Way, is a collection of essays on humanistic education directed at fostering the unique personality of each pupil based on classic Jewish sources, ranging from the Bible and Talmud all the way to Rabbis Kook and Soloveitchik.
-His book, In the Kingdom of Holiness, deals with the Hasidic approach of Rabbi Yaakov Friedman of Husiatyn, a Zionist Hasidic Rebbe in Tel Aviv.